bklevence/jcorp-nomad/README.md

 - **SD Card Failure Recovery** - Enhanced support for unreliable cards and soft recovery.
 - **Storage Status Display** - View available SD card space on the interface.
 - **Better Video Quality Support** - Preliminary improvements for high-bitrate playback.
+- **SD Card Recovery** Slow or low quality SD cards can have read failures when they get too hot, or too many requsts.
+Adds recovery function so users shouldnt see this happen on the frontend anymore.

 Use this branch if you want the latest features and don't mind the occasional rough edge.